HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 Factors like fabric type, clothing dyes and item weight can all influence which cycle you choose, so it’s best to reference your clothing’s care tag for specific instructions.
 Check out common top load washer cycles below to learn more about which cycle to choose.

-Rinse/Spin: Best for rinsing clothes like swimwear that don’t need detergent.
+Rinse/Spin: Best for rinsing clothes that don’t need detergent

-Once selected, you can continue to modify the wash cycle with various options like deep fill or extra rinse.
-Select Maytag® washers feature additional options like the Extra Power button and Deep Fill option.
-The Extra Power button uses a dual-temperature wash to boost stain-fighting performance while the Deep Fill option fills the wash basket with deeper water to help rinse away tough messes.
+Select Maytag® washers feature additional options like the Extra Power Button and Deep Fill Option.
+The Extra Power Button uses a dual-temperature wash to boost stain-fighting performance while the Deep Fill Option gives you more water when you want it to give heavily soiled loads a thorough soak.

 Recognize Different Top Load Washer Cycle Noises